-(3) Discretionary Employer Contributions.
-The Employer may make Employer Contributions to the accounts of Director Participants in any amount (which amount may be zero), as determined by the Employer in its sole discretion from time to time, in a writing, which is hereby incorporated herein.
+Discretionary Employer Contributions.
+The Employer may make Employer Contributions to the accounts of Director Participants in any amount (which amount may be zero), as determined by the Employer in its sole discretion from

 1.07 DISTRIBUTIONS

 The form and timing of distributions from the Participant's vested Account shall be made consistent with the elections in this Section 1.07.